allstarabhi/allstarabhi/README.md

-### Hi, I'm Abhishek Srivastava 👋
+# Hi, I'm Abhishek Srivastava 👋

-Changing the world one pixel at a time!

-About me

-Hey!
-I'm Abhishek, a 21 year old college graduate pursuing MCA at :mortar_board: VIT Bhopal.
+I'm a 21 year old college graduate pursuing MCA at :mortar_board: **VIT Bhopal**.

 :octocat: I have a soft spot for technology and communites.